 The USC Salkehatchie baseball field is located in the athletic complex on the West Campus.
 While there is an abbreviated fall game schedule, the official baseball season begins in the spring.
-For more information, contact Coach Jeremy Joye, 803-812-7343.
+For more information, contact Coach Jeremy Joye, 803-812-7343 or at joyejl@mailbox.sc.edu.